 Standards Development project CS 13/12 was initiated to review the implementation of Subpart 21.J and to conduct a post-implementation review of Subpart 21.M.

-Part 21 can be found in volume 1 of the CASR.
+Part 21 can be found in volume 1 of the Civil Aviation Safety Regulations 1998.
 Recent amendments to this Part may be listed in the Unincorporated Amendments.

 Manual of Standards

 The Part 21 Manual of Standards Instrument 2016 was made on 31 May 2016 and commences on 1 June 2016.
 Sections 8.5 and 13.1 of the instrument will be repealed at the end of 31 May 2017.

 |AC 21-1(1)||Aircraft Airworthiness Certification Categories and Designations Explained||December 2000|

 |AC 21-2(1)||Standard Certificates of Airworthiness||November 2010|

 |AC 21-3(1)||Special Certificates of Airworthiness - Overview||November 2010|

 |AC 21-05 v2.1||Limited Category Aircraft - certification||August 2017|